LimaYes/brain-wallet/README.md

 ## Disclaimer

 Please note that this script should be viewed as EXPERIMENTAL.
-Your wallet or bitcoins may be lost, deleted, or corrupted due to bugs or glitches.
+Your wallet, bitcoins or ETH may be lost, deleted, or corrupted due to bugs or glitches.
 Please take caution.

 ## What is it?